 Consultant in Emergency Medicine and Ambulatory Care,

-Senior Research Fellow in Emergency Medicine
+Senior Research Fellow in Emergency Medicine.

-Lead Research Nurse
+Lead Research Nurse for Urgent and Emergency Care

 Senior Research Nurse